Cold Email

 Setup testingMail TesterFreeScore your deliverability before launch

 For context on the broader outbound strategy this infrastructure supports, see the cold email vs LinkedIn outreach comparison.
-If you are evaluating whether to build this in-house or hire an agency, the outsource vs in-house guide walks through the full cost and tradeoffs.
+If you're trying to decide whether to build this in-house or hire an agency, the outsource vs in-house guide walks through the full cost and tradeoffs.

 Frequently Asked Questions